 The Government has recently concluded its consultation regarding the proposed Public Sector Exit Payment Regulations, which caps exit payments at £95,000 (including pension costs) should an employee they leave their role as a result of redundancy or through voluntary exit.
 A date for the regulations to come into force has not yet been announced.

 Employees who have been made redundant are eligible to apply for vacancies which may arise after they have left the council’s employment.
 Any such applications will be considered together with those from other candidates and the best person appointed to the post.

 Where a senior manager, as defined under paragraph 4, has left the authority on redundancy grounds, the authority will not re-employ at a later stage or re-engage as a consultant.

 Publication and access to information

-This statement will be published on the council’s website, together with the council’s pay and grading structure and information relating to senior management remuneration.
+This statement will be published on this website, the council’s website, together with the council’s pay and grading structure and information relating to senior management remuneration.

 Last updated: 21/09/2020 14:52